GosuGamers Dota 2 section is recruiting

 Use Skype and crew forums to communicate with the crew: our guys are online most of the time, busy not having live at all…

 Simply put, the Dota 2 section of GosuGamers is divided into two sub-sections: editorial and coverage work.
-For the basic outline of each position, take a look below.
+For the basic outline of the editorial position, take a look below.

 Editors are responsible for all text-based content on the site, ranging from news posts about tournaments, transfers, players, events and so forth to unique content, including interviews, guides, tournament previews, columns, player and team profiles and event recaps.